Ema Tavola

-Ema Tavola (born 1982) is an artist, curator, arts manager and advocate using art to centralise 'Pacific ways of seeing'.
+Ema Tavola (born 1982) is a Fijian-born New Zealand artist, curator, arts manager and advocate using art to centralise 'Pacific ways of seeing'.

 Early life and family

 Tavola was born in Fiji.
 Her father is from Dravuni in the Kadavu province of Fiji.
 Her mother is a third generation Pākehā from Palmerston North in New Zealand.
 While she was growing up she also lived with her family in London and Belgium.
 As a teenager they moved to Wellington, New Zealand and she attended Wellington High School.
 After high school Tavola was having a gap year in Fiji and experienced the 2000 Fiji civilian coup.

 Education and career

 Returning to New Zealand, Tavola went on to study a Bachelor of Visual Arts from Manukau School of Visual Arts at Manukau Institute of Technology, and got a job with Manukau City Council after graduating.

 In 2006 she founded the Fresh Gallery in Ōtara, Auckland as a partnership with Manukau City Council and the local community.
 In 2013 it re-opened after expansion.